LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 When a job is created it gets appended to a list data structure in Redis.
 A Resque worker will then try to process the job.

+**Monitoring the Resque Queue**

+Resque provides a Sintra application as a web interface to monitor the status of your queues & workers and to view statistics of the instance